Search & view objects¶

 As usual you must define the general attributes, except Name which is fixed.

-Instead of uploading, you can also link to an existing File object, using the standard filter and select process.
+You can also link to an existing File object, using the standard filter and select process.

 Once a link to a File has been added you will see it on the object summary.

-Clicking ‘Remove link’ does not remove the File object from TRAC, it just breaks the association with this object.
+Clicking ‘Remove link’ does not remove the File object from trac, it just breaks the association with this object.

 Clicking ‘More info’ allows you to explore the lineage of the linked File.